ckrizek/CS665-Project-1/db_description.md

 * Require name.
 * Require username.
 * Require passwd.
+* * Update table with passwd hash to secure information.
 * Require email.
 * Auto generate Creation Date under the hood when user submits signup form.
 This will pull date from interview OS and place it in the creation_at column.
 * Auto generate Zip code for combination of Address, State, Country, if not provided.